OBF/obf-docs/Travel_fellowships.md

 **Nature of your participation**

 The review panel will look at the nature of your participation (your role) at the event.
-For example, you may be hosting the event, giving a talk, chairing a session, running a Birds of a Feather discussion, offering a training event, facilitating a sprint (or similar session), leading a project at a code fest/hackathon, presenting a poster, participating in a panel discussion, reviewing abstracts for the event, contribute to the event as a co-organiser, or volunteer to help the organisation committee during the event.
+For example, you may be hosting the event, giving a talk, chairing a session, running a Birds of a Feather discussion, offering a training event, facilitating a sprint (or similar session), leading a project at a code fest/hackathon, presenting a poster, participating in a panel discussion, reviewing abstracts for the event, contributing to the event as a co-organiser, or volunteering to help the organisation committee during the event.

 #### Open Source Resources